-• Communication and interaction, for example, autistic spectrum disorder, Asperger's

-Syndrome, speech and language difficulties.

-• Cognition and learning, for example, dyslexia, dyspraxia,

-- Social, emotional and mental health difficulties, for example, attention deficit hyperactivity disorder (ADHD). - Sensory and/or physical needs, for example, visual impairments, hearing impairments, processing difficulties, epilepsy. - Pupils suffering mental health and wellbeing issues.
+- Communication and interaction, for example, Autistic Spectrum Disorder, Asperger's Syndrome, speech and language difficulties. - Cognition and learning, for example, dyslexia. - Social, emotional and mental health difficulties, for example, Attention Deficit Hyperactivity Disorder (ADHD). - Sensory and/or physical needs, for example, visual impairments, hearing impairments, processing difficulties, epilepsy, dyspraxia.

-6.2 Consulting and involving pupils and parents
+6.2 Consulting and involving pupils and parents.

 We will have discussions with the pupil and their parents when transitioning to the school.
-We will consult the pupil and parents to provide an individual provision plan (IPP) that is reviewed at regular intervals.
+We will consult the pupil and parents to provide an Individual Provision Plan (IPP) that is reviewed at regular intervals.
 These conversations will make sure that:

-- Everyone develops a good understanding of the pupil's areas of strength and difficulty - We take into account the parents' concerns - Everyone understands the agreed outcomes sought for the child - A clear plan of support is in place to meet the young person's EHCP outcomes - Everyone is clear on what the next steps are
+- Everyone develops a good understanding of the pupil's areas of strength and difficulty. - We take into account the parents' concerns. - Everyone understands the agreed outcomes sought for the child. - A clear plan of support is in place to meet the young person's EHCP outcomes. - Everyone is clear on what the next steps are.